 Keep it as basic as possible so that users know how to earn the rewards and why they’re important.
 Gamification doesn’t need to be complicated in order for it to work, in fact, gamification experts have advocated for the simplicity of gamification.

-Like most things in this world, balance is the key.
-If your gamification initiative inspires too much or not enough competition, you simply will not get the desired results you hoped for.
+Like most things in this world, balance is the key and in the example of your gamification initiative, if it inspires too much or not enough competition, you simply will not get the desired results you hoped for.

 There’s only so much competition that a user can take before they get discouraged or disengage from your campaign.
 Friendly competition can fuel users to perform at their best, but you can’t push the limits too far by making them feel uncomfortable or alienated.